stef4k/dna-sequence-postgres-extension/README.md

 ### dna_sequence_template
 The extension's template.
 Contains both a _c_ and an _sql file_ with the extension's data types, functions and operators as well as the Makefile necesarry for its installation.
 - dna_sequence--1.0.sql: SQL script used to create the extension.
+- dna_sequence.h: Header file for the extension (used by both C files).
 - dna_sequence.c: C source code for data types and functions used to create the extension.
 - spg_kmer.c: C source code for index implementation.
 - Makefile: Makefile used to compile the extension.